If you did not pay the vendor over $600, you do not have to file the 1099 form.

 - 1099-MISC form issued to the vendor may be printed on pre-perforated paper in black ink.

-- 1099 Copy A form must be printed on a red pre-printed form and must not be separated.
+- 1099 Copy A form can be printed on a red pre-printed form or our IRS approved Blank Paper Form.
 Two 1099's will print on a single sheet.

 - 1096 Summary form must be printed on a red pre-printed form.

 - Forms can be obtained from www.irs.gov or www.parishsoftforms.com.

 - If you have more than 250 Vendors, you must file your 1099/1096 electronically.

 If you fail to file a correct information return by the due date and you cannot show reasonable cause, you may be subject to a penalty.
 The penalty applies if you fail to file timely, you fail to include all information required to be shown on a return, or you include incorrect information on a return.
 The penalty also applies if you file on paper when you were required to file electronically, you report an incorrect TIN (Tax Identification Number) or fail to report a TIN, or you fail to file paper forms that are machine readable.